purrple/website/content/blog/2017-04-05-r-and-c-plus-plus-in-milano.md

 {{< speakerdeck ea8d3ae2bf5b42d28b4e966893cf33dd  >}}

 For the occasion, I was wearing my `%>%` t-shirt and my dearstalker Sherlock Holmes hat.

-{{< tweet 849659703080751105 >}}
+Before the meetup, we spent a few days visiting around lake Como, lake Maggiore, and of course we had lots of coffee, ice cream, spritz and pizza.

-Before the meetup, we spent a few days visiting around lake Como, lake Maggiore, and of course we had lots of coffee and pizza.
+One of our Airbnb in Genoa had R-branded toilet paper.